kcleal/fnfi/README.rst

 Fusion finder - fufi
 ====================

-fufi is a structural variant detection tool that specialises in identifying rearrangements involving telomere fusions.
+fufi (will be) a structural variant detection tool that specialises in identifying rearrangements involving telomere fusions.
+WARNING.
+Not intended for use currently.
+Only supports limited .csv output

 Installation
 ------------